The increase in the provision due to the passage of time is recognised as interest expense.

 Credit Risk arises from the possibility that the counter party may not be able to settle their obligations as agreed.
 To manage this, the Company periodically assesses the financial reliability of customers taking into account the financial condition, current economic trends, credit rating analysis of major customers and analysis of historical bad-debts and ageing of trade receivables.
 The Company has customers with capacity to meet the obligations and do not believe that there are any particular customer or group of customers that would subject to any significant credit risks in the collection of trade receivable.

-Moreover the default, if any, of export receivables are covered by Export Credit Guarantee Corporation of India (ECGC).
+The default, if any, of export receivables are covered by Export Credit Guarantee Corporation of India (ECGC).

 C) Liquidity Risk

 Liquidity risk is defined as the risk that the Company will not be able to settle or meet its obligations on time or at a reasonable price.
 The Company's treasury department is responsible for liquidity, funding as well as settlement management.
 In addition, processes and policies related to such risks are overseen by senior management.
 Management monitors the Company's net liquidity position through rolling forecasts on the basis of expected cash flows.
 The Company manages liquidity risk by maintaining adequate reserves, banking facilities and reserve borrowing facilities, by continuously monitoring forecast and actual cash flows, and by matching the maturity profiles of the financial assets and liabilities.
+As disclosed in note 26, the Company has entered into a supplier finance arrangement.
+This has improved the Company's working capital.
+The Company has no significant concentration of liquidity risk with any individual finance provider.

-The amount of unused borrowing facilities (fund and non-fund based) available for future operating activities and to settle commitments is H62,283 lakhs as at March 31, 2025 (H54,099 lakhs as at March 31, 2024).
+The amount of unused borrowing facilities (fund and non-fund based) available for future operating activities and to settle commitments is H97,286.00 lakhs as at March 31,2026 (H62,282.98 lakhs as at March 31,2025).

 D) Derivative Financial instruments